 - a minimum term GPA of 3.50 in the last term of enrollment.

 - been enrolled in one of the last three terms.

-- A student with a disability who is approved to study at a reduced course load must complete at least 30 units of standard graded courses over the last five terms of enrollment in such courses.
+- A student with a disability who is approved to study at a reduced course load must complete at least 30 units of courses at SFU over the last five terms of enrollment in such courses.
 The student is required to submit a letter from SFU’s Centre for Accessible Learning (CAL) confirming that the student is registered with the Centre (CAL).